 And Kanchanaburi’s national parks are something to talk about, too.
 Whether it’s the emerald waterfalls of Erawan National Park or the mountains of Sai Yok National Park, you’ll find adventure around every corner.

 Planning on exploring Thailand independently?
-Get our comprehensive Thailand Travel Guide, where you’ll find all necessary information before your trip to Thailand.
+Get our comprehensive Thailand Travel Guide, where you’ll find all the necessary information before your trip to Thailand.

-13 things to do in Kanchanaburi, Thailand
+Travel Guide to Kanchanaburi, Thailand

 Discover Kanchanaburi’s rich history or explore its natural wonders.
 Whether you’re interested in local culture, the region’s historical sites, or adrenaline-pumping adventure, this is your chance to get a taste of it all.